-Mercury free fillings - non metal all white fillings in 2020
+Mercury free fillings - non metal all white fillings 2020 into 2021

 Mercury free fillings means an alternative tooth restoration to the metal Amalgam fillings (Silver and Mercury) that have been used commonly for over a hundred years.
 Alternative fillings include white composite fillings, ceramic fillings, cerana inserts, lab made inlays and onlays, gold fillings or Cosmetic Ceramic Crowns for teeth that have had fractured cusps too.

 Tooth-Coloured Restorations (mercury-free) Silver (Mercury) and gold fillings used to be your only choices for fillings, especially for back teeth.Today, silver fillings can be replaced with tooth-colored fillings for a much more natural look.
 One of the new strong synthetic resins, or porcelain, is used as the filling material.
 This isn't just about Cosmetics, because these Tooth-Coloured fillings can be glued and sealed and bonded to the teeth, so they are very strong and durable and resistant to leakage, need less tooth drilling away though wear wise, still not as long lasting as Metals!